velezj/family-rpg-1/character-sheets/jack-crow-fae.md

 ```
 Name        : Jack Crow
-Description :New(ish) agent for The Estate.
-His first partner retired a few years after he started as an agent.
-May Jansson was his second partner and the first partner that was greener that him.
-She was also the first partner he had die while on a mission.
-In fact, she is the first agent that has died directly working with him on any opeartion.
-Jack is patient and careful, alwasy following protocol as a shield for all of the strange things that happen when working of The Estate.
+Description : New(ish) agent for The Estate.
+His first partner retired
+              a few years after he started as an agent.
+May Jansson was
+              his second partner and the first partner that was greener
+              that him.
+She was also the first partner he had die while
+              on a mission.
+In fact, she is the first agent that has died
+              directly working with him on any opeartion.
+Jack is patient
+              and careful, alwasy following protocol as a shield for all
+              of the strange things that happen when working of The Estate.
 ```

 ---